RGXDG/tli-asset-qr-app/README.md

-# 📋 Asset QR Gen (PWA)
+# Asset QR Gen v4 🏷️

-An in-house, portable Progressive Web App designed to generate standardized QR codes for hardware asset tracking.
-This tool works offline and is optimized for installation on **Android** and **iOS** devices.
+A lightweight, mobile-optimized Progressive Web App (PWA) designed for IT volunteers and asset managers to quickly generate and export QR code tags for hardware inventory.

+🚀 Overview
+Asset QR Gen simplifies the process of labeling hardware.
+By entering device specifications (Make, Model, Serial Number, etc.), the app generates a high-quality QR code that embeds this data into a standardized string.
+This is ideal for organizations that need to audit hardware quickly using any standard QR scanner.

-## 🚀 Features
+##  Key Features

 * **Standardized Data:** Enforces a specific format for Make, Model, OS, Specs, and Serial Numbers to ensure documentation consistency.
 * **Dynamic Dropdowns:** Pre-configured options for major manufacturers (Dell, HP, Lenovo, Apple) and device specifications.